 Please note that if you are enrolled in our standard PowerOn service, San Diego Community Power’s charges and SDG&E’s generation credit will generally cancel each other out.
-There’s never a duplicate charge on your electric bill.
+There is never a duplicate charge on your electric bill.

-Remember that SDG&E is still responsible for servicing your electricity account, repairs, and billing.
-So if your electrical power goes out, or if you need an emergency repair, please contact SDG&E at 1-800-411-7343.
+Remember that SDG&E is still responsible for servicing your electric account, repairs and billing.
+If your power goes out or you require an emergency repair, you must contact SDG&E at 1-800-411-7343

-This is your SDG&E-assigned account number.
-Please have your account number on hand if you want to upgrade to Power100, have any questions about your account, or if you want to return to SDG&E service.
+This is your SDG&E account number.
+Please have your account number on hand if you want to upgrade to Power100, have any questions about your account or if you want to opt out and return to SDG&E service.

 The CCA Electric Generation line reflects the total amount charged by SDCP for the energy that you used during the current billing period.

-For questions related to San Diego Community Power service, call us at this toll-free number.
-Our bilingual (Spanish/English) Call Center is open Monday – Friday, between 8 a.m. and 5 p.m.
+For questions related to San Diego Community Power service, call us at our toll-free number (888) 382-0169.
+Our multi-lingual contact center is open Monday – Friday, between 8 a.m. and 5 p.m.
 PST.

 The Power Charge Indifference Adjustment, or PCIA, is a fee assessed by SDG&E that is intended to ensure customers pay for energy that was contracted by SDG&E to serve them.
 The PCIA is not a new charge and is assessed for all customers, whether you are enrolled in SDCP electric generation services or not.
 When you transition to SDCP service, the PCIA is broken out as a separate line item on your bill; before SDCP service, the PCIA was included in SDG&E’s electric generation rates.
-PCIA is charged on a per kWh basis, based on net monthly usage and is unaffected by time-of-use.
-These charges are set by SDG&E, and we set our rates with the PCIA charges in mind so that the total cost to SDCP customers is competitive with what you’d pay for SDG&E generation service.
+PCIA is charged on a per kWh basis, based on net monthly usage and is unaffected by Time-of-Use.
+These charges are set by SDG&E, and we set our rates with the PCIA in mind so that the total cost to SDCP customers is competitive with what you’d pay for SDG&E generation service.

-Power100 is one of the most effective tools to help you reduce your carbon footprint.
-If you upgrade to Power100, this line item will show up on your bill.
-The $0.0075 rate is charged on all energy usage regardless of Time-Of-Use periods.
+If you have upgraded to Power100, there will be an additional Power100 line item on your bill.
+The $0.0075 rate is charged on all net energy usage regardless of Time-Of-Use periods for the billing period.